-The Institute for Thomas Paine Studies (ITPS) is an expanding interdisciplinary organization that supports the study of early American history.
-Home to the Thomas Paine National Historical Association Archive (TPNHA), a vast collection of artifacts from the late eighteenth through the twentieth century, The ITPS is also an important home for undergraduate intellectual and professional development at Iona.
-Inspired by the work of Thomas Paine, the ITPS seeks to promote scholarship and learning in traditional and new media formats through initiatives in archival studies, public history, and the digital humanities.
-Examples of this include:
+The Institute for Thomas Paine Studies (ITPS) is an interdisciplinary organization that supports the study of early American history and its relevance today.
+The ITPS supports students as they engage with local, national, and global history communities, developing both intellectual and professional skills in a wide-range of subjects.
+Focused on three primary directions - public history, digital humanities, and archival studies - the ITPS is also home to the Thomas Paine National Historical Association Archive (TPNHA), a vast collection of artifacts from the late eighteenth through the twentieth century.
+Inspired by the legacy of Thomas Paine, the ITPS seeks to promote scholarship, civic engagement, and learning through expanding initiatives.
+Examples include:

-For more information, please see our website, https://www.iona.edu/academics/schools-institutes/institute-thomas-paine-studies, or follow us on twitter @TheITPS.
-For questions about the ITPS, please contact Director Dr. Nora Slonimsky at email@example.com.
+For more information, please see the ITPS research portal, http://theitps.org/, or follow us on twitter @TheITPS.
+For questions or to get involved, please contact Director Dr. Nora Slonimsky at email@example.com.

 Air Force ROTC

-Iona College participates in an extension of the Air Force ROTC program at Manhattan College, Riverdale, NY, and an extension of the Army ROTC program at Fordham University, Bronx, NY.
-To learn more about opportunities to participate in the Air Force or Army ROTC programs, students should contact the Office of the Dean, School of Arts and Science at Iona College.
+Iona University participates in an extension of the Air Force ROTC program at Manhattan College, Riverdale, NY, and an extension of the Army ROTC program at Fordham University, Bronx, NY.
+To learn more about opportunities to participate in the Air Force or Army ROTC programs, students should contact the Office of the Dean, School of Arts and Science at Iona University.

 Brother John G. Driscoll Professorship in Jewish-Catholic Studies

-The Brother John G. Driscoll Professorship in Jewish-Catholic Studies is a gift from Mr. and Mrs. Jack Rudin ‘86H, to lona College to honor President Emeritus Br.
+The Brother John G. Driscoll Professorship in Jewish-Catholic Studies is a gift from Mr. and Mrs. Jack Rudin ‘86H, to Iona University to honor President Emeritus Br.
 Driscoll’s fifty years as a member of the Congregation of Christian Brothers.
-As a program in Jewish-Catholic Studies, the Driscoll Professorship adds a unique perspective to the fulfillment of lona’s mission to prize the values of justice, peace and service.
+As a program in Jewish-Catholic Studies, the Driscoll Professorship adds a unique perspective to the fulfillment of Iona’s mission to prize the values of justice, peace and service.

-Through an array of programs including course work in a variety of departments, interreligious study with in-state area Jewish and Catholic congregations, networking with organizations such as the American Jewish Committee, the Holocaust and Human Rights Education Center and the Anti-Defamation League, sponsoring a lecturer series in Jewish-Catholic studies, and building library collections in Judaica and Jewish-Catholic Studies, the Driscoll Professorship dedicates itself to:
+Through an array of programs including course work, interreligious study with in-state area Jewish and Catholic congregations, networking with organizations such as the American Jewish Committee, the Holocaust and Human Rights Education Center and the Anti-Defamation League, sponsoring a lecturer series in Jewish-Catholic studies, and building library collections in Judaica and Jewish-Catholic Studies, the Driscoll Professorship dedicates itself to:

 - effecting mutual understanding between the peoples of the Jewish and Catholic faiths;

-- fostering learning about the similarities and differences surrounding beliefs in God, faith, and the values of justice and life;
+- fostering learning about the similarities and differences between Judaism and Christianity;

 - exploring foundations in shared scripture;